Bercraft/dbr-e621-lists-archive/README.md

 There are README files in the tag-lists folders that should explain the file naming etc

+**Every month**, on the first day of that month, a GitHub actions workflow runs and uploads gathered tag lists as artifact;
+while **every three months** (1, 4, 7, 10) that workflow commits and pushes the tag list update to the repo.
+(Reason is to keep the repo size low, maybe I should bother uploading these to HuggingFace instead at some point)

 quicklinks
 - [Danbooru E621 Merged Tag Lists](tag-lists/danbooru_e621_merged/README.MD)
 - [Danbooru Tag Lists](tag-lists/danbooru/README.md)